PaloAltoNetworks/pan.dev/products/email-dlp/api/email-dlp-overview.md

 [get an access token](/sase/api/auth/post-auth-v-1-oauth-2-access-token).
 You must also use your TSG's ID when you create an access token.

-To use the Email DLP API, the service account must have a **role** assigned as Superuser, SOC_Admin, or DATA_SECURITY_ADMIN and the **Apps and Services** must have access to Next-Generation CASB.
+To use the Email DLP API, the service account must have a **role** assigned as either Superuser, SOC_Admin, or DATA_SECURITY_ADMIN and the **Apps and Services** must have access to Next-Generation CASB.